revenol/DROO/README.md

   - **data_#.mat**: training and testing data sets, where # = {10, 20, 30} is the user number

-- [main.py](main.py): run this file, including setting system parameters
+- [main.py](main.py): run this file for DROO, including setting system parameters

+- [demo_alternate_weights.py](demo_alternate_weights.py): run this file to evaluate the performance of DROO when WDs' weights are alternated

+- [demo_on_off.py](demo_on_off.py): run this file to evaluate the performance of DROO when some WDs are randomly turning on/off

 ## About our works